Here’s how some of our most creative customers took their creative business cards from perfectly practical to miniature

-Graphic designer and illustrator, Annie Yang has created a suite of business cards based on her freestyle black marker designs.
-Combined with bold primary colors and a Spot Gloss finish, she’s created little miniature artworks which set her apart from her peers at events and with clients.
+Graphic designer and illustrator, Annie Yang has created a suite of artistic business cards based on her freestyle black marker designs.
+Combined with bold primary colors and a Spot Gloss finish, she’s created little miniature business card artworks which set her apart from her peers at events and with clients.

 “To create my personal cards, I scribbled random black lines with strokes and colors – it was fun not knowing what the end result was going to be.
 Using Printfinity was great because it allowed me to add Spot Gloss on different areas of each card.
 I like how my logo catches the light, mimicking the flash of ink, and drawing people in to take a closer look.”

 Chicago-based Graphic Designer, Suzie Shin created her artist Business Cards using the “Space & Sci-Fi” public domain gallery of The British Library.
 She chose her favorite prints, combined with her logo and printed the finished designs on MOO Cotton paper.

 “The inspiration for my logo came from my cultural background.
 My parents immigrated from South Korea to America, and like most immigrants, they had to decide on two names for their children: one from our culture, and one in English.
 I was named Suzie, and 수지 (pronounced “Sooji”).
 In homage to my deeply integrated Korean-American upbringing, my logo features my short nickname “SUZ” and the first characters of my name in Korean.
 The logo reveals who I am personally and artistically through the use of Korean characters, variable textures and color palette.”